gywgyw216216/RainGod_Web/README.md

 #### To be Honest, the Project Can Be Optimized Massively.

 Thanks for My Friends' Helps.
-Yuxin Wang Help Design UI and Design Images;
-Dexter Cai and Hyneman Kan Give Me Technical Direction.
+Yuxin Wang Helps to Design UI and Design Images; Dexter Cai and Hyneman Kan Give Me Technical Direction.
 Thank Other Friends More Or Less for Their Help.